angelolab/TNBC_python_scripts/README.md

 0 0 0 0 0 0 0 0 0 0
 ```

 *distance_matrix.xr*: this data structure represents the distances between all cells in an image.
-The rows and columns are labeled according to the cell ID of each cell in an image, with the value at `ij`th cell representing the euclidian distance, in pixels, between cell `i` and cell `j.
+The rows and columns are labeled according to the cell ID of each cell in an image, with the value at `ij`th position representing the euclidian distance, in pixels, between cell `i` and cell `j`.

 |      | 1   |  3  |  6  |  8  |
 |:----:|:---:|:---:|:---:|:---:|